-I cut the ends of the dill and add them as little sticks on top of the jar, to push the vegetables inside the brine.
+I cut the ends of the dill and added them as little sticks on top of the jar to push the vegetables inside the brine.

 There are different methods to cover the jars.
 I used a simple one: little plates that I placed on top of the jars.

-Check your jars once or twice a day to see if the lids are building up pressure.
+Check your jars once or twice daily to see if the lids are building up pressure.
 Very quickly and carefully “burp” your jar by slightly unscrewing the lid, allowing a bit of gas to escape, and screwing it back on quickly.